cheeeeeeeeeen/RoR2-ChensHelpers/README.md

 - Extensions to C# Enumerable and native Objects, such as easily converting an array to a List.
 - Quick access to the host player object of the game when catering to multiplayer features.
 - Extension to BepInEx loggers, such as allowing to print an array easily by calling just one method.
+- Easy to implement Generic Content Pack Provider for adding new CharacterBody and CharacteMaster prefabs.
 - ... and many more.
 Check the [documentation](https://cheeeeeeeeeen.github.io/RoR2-ChensHelpers/).

 ## Contact